directus/directus/docs/guides/fields.md

 <!-- @TODO 1.
 Create any desired groupings by **[Creating a Field Group](/guides/fields)** -->

-2. Click the **More Options** icon for any fields/groups to adjust visibility
+2. Click the **More Options** icon for any fields to adjust visibility
 3. Click the **More Options** icon for any fields to adjust width
 4. **Rearrange fields and groups** with their drag-and-drop handles